tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 # IANA Considerations

 ## HTTP Headers {#iana-header}

+*TODO*: Move the registries below to the new HTTP-core registry.

 This document registers the "Proxy-DNS-Request" and "Proxy-DNS-SVCB", headers in the "Permanent Message Header Field Names"